-As of 6 July, water levels in Auckland’s nine water collection dams remain at a record low, sitting at 55.8 per cent.
+As of 3 August, water levels in Auckland’s nine water collection dams remain low, sitting at 59.5 per cent.

 Watercare's chief executive Raveen Jaduram says while Aucklanders have been doing a "fantastic job" at reducing their water use restrictions remain in place.